Wills, Trusts & Probate

 Frequently Asked Questions About Testamentary Capacity

-What is required to prove testamentary capacity in California?
+How is testamentary capacity proven in California?